 Join us in the hunt for Aurora Borealis!

+We are looking forward to wishing you welcome to our Northern Light basecamp "Ljøsenhammeren" It is situated on a hill in the middle of a beautiful mountain landscape, with great views of snowy mountains.
+Here we have the opportunity to wait for the northern lights indoors or out in our lavvo.
 In order to offer a high-quality Northern Lights experience, we focus on small groups.
-From Rognan we drive approx. 25 minutes to our basecamp “Ljøsenhammeren” It is situated on a hill in the middle of a beautiful mountain landscape, with great views of snowy mountains.
-Here we have the opportunity to wait for the northern lights indoors, if the weather is bad.
-The trip also includes a hot meal, consisting of our famous game casserole based on moose or reindeer meat.

 Season for Northern Lights Safari